-There are many obstacles of businesses handling temp living in-house for their employees and interns.
+There are many obstacles to businesses handling temp living in-house for their employees and interns.
 Searching for short- or long-term temporary housing, whether it’s handled in-house or given to the employee/intern to handle, can be extremely time-consuming, and not as efficient as outsourcing the work to companies who exist to provide searching and securing services on behalf of corporate clients.
-Bear in mind, these instances do not even address the issue of keeping up with all the rental paperwork, or arranging for the set-up or take-down of the furnishings for apartments, condos, University-style housing or vacant vacation rentals, if furnished hotels are not used.
+Bear in mind, these instances do not even address the issue of keeping up with all the rental paperwork, or arranging for the set-up or take-down of the furnishings for apartments, condos, University-style housing, or vacant vacation rentals if furnished hotels are not used.

 For these and many other reasons, outsourcing your company’s temporary housing needs on behalf of your employees has the potential of protecting your bottom line, finding meaningful savings, streamline the process to bring better control of your program, and improving the employee’s overall experience.